rakshitnayak/Bmi-Calculator/README.md

-# Bmi-Calculator
+# BMI Calculator

-hello,
-in this repositry you will get bmi-calculator web app developed through express.js with node.js.
-I created this web app while learning node.js
+Welcome to the BMI Calculator repository.
+This web application was developed using Express.js with Node.js.
+It was created as a part of learning Node.js.

-what is Bmi Calculator?
+## What is the BMI Calculator?

-ans:The Body Mass Index (BMI) Calculator can be used to calculate BMI value and corresponding weight status while taking age into consideration.
-Use the "Metric Units" tab for the International System of Units or the "Other Units" tab to convert units into either US or metric units.
-Note that the calculator also computes the Ponderal Index in addition to BMI, both of which are discussed below in detail.
+The Body Mass Index (BMI) Calculator helps determine the BMI value and corresponding weight status, taking age into account.
+You can use the "Metric Units" tab for the International System of Units or the "Other Units" tab to convert units into US or metric units.
+Additionally, this calculator computes the Ponderal Index, explained in detail below.

-Healthy BMI range: 18.5 kg/m2 - 25 kg/m2
+- **Healthy BMI Range:** 18.5 kg/m² - 25 kg/m²
-Healthy weight for the height: 59.9 kgs - 81.0 kgs Ponderal Index: 11.1 kg/m3
+- **Healthy Weight for Height:** 59.9 kgs - 81.0 kgs

-cool,there is no style.css its very basic web app.i devloped this while i was a begieneer in backend .
+- **Ponderal Index:** 11.1 kg/m³

+The web app is basic and does not include a `style.css` file as it was developed during the early stages of learning backend development.

+## Running the App

-to run this app,open terminal and enter
+To run this application, open your terminal and enter the following command in your termianl:

-$nodemon calculator.js
+`nodemon calculator.js`